MakensonNoel/html-css-js/README.md

 - Finish Resume, Proof Read and Upload.
 - Make GitHub look really nice.

+- Remove "love the" from about me section in resume.

 - Finish Blog [Theres more to add but im tired and need to reenergize] 🔋.

 7/2022